mohammed-devops/covid19-data-insights/covid_testing_data_analysis_documentation.md

 4. Internet Connectivity: The program requires an active internet connection to fetch data from the API.

-5. Data Availability: The program is designed to analyze data available until the specified target date.
+5. Data Availability: After May 3, 2024, the dataset and webpage will no longer be updated because hospitals are no longer required to report data.
+The program is designed to analyze data available until the specified target date.
 If there is no data for a particular date or range, the calculations may return zero or default values.

 ## Features
 1. Fetch Testing Data: The program retrieves COVID-19 testing data from the specified API in chunks, processing up to 20,000 records at a time until all relevant data is obtained.